Heating, Ventilation, Air-Conditioning/Refrigeration - IET

 Program Costs Download

-Mission: The mission of the Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R)-ESOL program is to assist immigrants and other individuals who are English language learners in improving their skills in English and Mathematics, with an understanding of the American system of government and citizenship, while providing the skills and behaviors needed to secure employment in the HVAC/R industry.
+Mission: The mission of the Heating, Ventilation, Air-Conditioning/Refrigeration (HVAC/R)–IET-1 – Students enrolled in GED Preparation are eligible to participate in IET – HVAC/R which will allow students to simultaneously prepare for employment in the HVAC/R industry while completing their GED or high school diploma requirements.
+The ESOL program is to assist immigrants and other individuals who are English language learners in improving their skills in English and Mathematics with an understanding of the American system of government and citizenship while providing the skills and behaviors needed to secure employment in the (HVAC/R) industry.

 Students may enter this program as a Level 4 ESOL student; to enter the program, there are no TABE Level minimums.
 The student will either need to meet the basic requirements of TABE and CASAS goals upon completion of the program, or the student must pass the trade certification exam.